Dejulia489/AzurePipelinesPS/README.md

 2.0.23

 Fixed a bug in Wait-APRelease.
-Wait-APRelease did not handle the 'queued' status so it would return the release results immediatey.
+Wait-APRelease did not handle the 'queued' status so it would return the release results immediately.

 2.0.22